Article Overview: List of the Pros & Cons of Living in Tampa by a Local (Tony M.)

 It’s not uncommon for the heat index to hit triple digits, so staying hydrated and finding ways to keep cool isn’t just comfort; it’s a necessity.

-Needless to say, you’ll learn to love air conditioning and shade pretty quickly after moving to Tampa.
+You’ll learn to love air conditioning and shade pretty quickly after moving to Tampa.

 The one perk?
 Those glorious afternoon thunderstorms.